gonfva/gonfva.github.io/content/en/blog/2013-11-26-firmware-upgrade-for-xperia-u-in-linux-i.md

 The real process is very easy, but I had some issues getting to there.
 Because of two things:

-<br /><ol><li>I didn't even know the most basic terminology about the process (not that I am an expert know, you know) and I couldn't manage to get a mental picture of it.</li><li>Most of the pages are Microsoft Windows based.
+<ol><li>I didn't even know the most basic terminology about the process (not that I am an expert know, you know) and I couldn't manage to get a mental picture of it.</li><li>Most of the pages are Microsoft Windows based.
 I have Linux at home.
 Linux Mint 64bits, to get things more complicated (as we'll see).&nbsp;</li></ol>

 So in my next post I'll try to explain the process in a sort of newbie post.
 HOWEVER.
 Word of caution.
 You'll probably void the warranty and you could brick your phone.
 So this is not something for the faint of heart.